Chart Color Schemes

 An assessment of population growth drivers in Colac reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Colac's population was around 13,412 as of November 2025.
+Colac's population was around 13,412 as of Nov 2025.
 This reflected an increase of 656 people since the 2021 Census, which reported a population of 12,756.
-The change was inferred from ABS estimated resident population of 12,665 in June 2024 and additional validated new addresses since the Census date.
+The change was inferred from the estimated resident population of 12,665 in June 2024 and an additional 349 validated new addresses since the Census date.
 This resulted in a density ratio of 245 persons per square kilometer.
-Colac's growth exceeded SA3 area (2.0%) and SA4 region, marking it as a growth leader.
-Overseas migration primarily drove population growth.
+Colac's growth of 5.1% since the 2021 census exceeded that of its SA3 area (2.0%) and SA4 region, making it a growth leader.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022.
-For areas not covered, VIC State Government's Regional/LGA projections were used, adjusted employing weighted aggregation method to SA2 levels.
-Growth rates by age group were applied across all areas from 2032 to 2041.
-Future population dynamics anticipated a median increase outside capital cities, with Colac expected to increase by 876 persons to 2041 based on latest numbers, representing an increase of 0.9% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median of locations outside capital cities, with Colac expected to increase by 876 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 0.9% over 17 years.

 Frequently Asked Questions - Population